Mom's Chewy Oatmeal Chocolate Chip Cookies

 • Sprinkling the cookies with cinnamon sugar right before baking adds a warm, homey flavor and a delightfully crunchy texture.

-• Can be made with quick oats or rolled oats, which add fiber and nutrients.
+• Can be made with quick oats or rolled oats.

 ingredients for oatmeal chocolate chip cookies